gamblevore/speedie/Documentation/Speed.md

 Another nice thing about making code faster by making it smaller, is that debugging the raw ASM is nicer.
 It becomes "prettier on the inside".
 Speedie has a very attractive syntax.
 So it could be said that Speedie is only fast, because I make things of beauty.

+#### How can a language be faster than C++?

-But about the language itself, why or how is speedie fast? "_How can a language be faster than C++_?"
-You might ask.
-Well... first, lets ask if we are talking about C++ or _"C--"_. _C--_ is when you take C++, treat it like C (no templates, no RTTI, exceptions, etc), and then avoid doing C-level functions like malloc/delete.
+You might ask _"How can a language be faster than C++"_, as if it is impossible.

+Well... first, lets ask something: **Are we are talking about C++ or C-- ??**.

+_C--_ is when you take `C++`, treat it like `C` (no templates, no RTTI, exceptions, etc), and then avoid doing `C`-level functions like malloc/free.

-And so all you are left with is, is a small-subset of C, doing work on pointers and doing math-operations.
+And so all you are left with is, is a subset of `C`, doing work on pointers and doing math-operations.
 In that case, Speedie is the same speed as _"C--"_.

+Many popular libraries are written in "C--", especially sound/graphics/compression libs.
+But probably most popular libs are written in `C/C++`, for example XML libs, database libs, etc. And so Speedie won't be faster than `C++` for those sound/graphics libs... as they are already `C--`.

-In fact, if you look at Speedie's internals... its pretty much written in _C--_, so we are building on a very fast basis.
+In fact, if you look at Speedie's internals... its pretty much written in `C--`, so we are building on a very fast basis.

-However, if you use C++ like C++, that is, you use new/delete, use it's string functions and it's file-functions, you'll find that Speedie's equivalent functions are much faster.
+However, if you use `C++` like `C++`, that is, you use new/delete, use it's string functions and it's file-functions, you'll find that Speedie's equivalent functions are much faster.

-Things get even better	for speedie when you compare it's memory management to C++'s shared_pointers, which are quite slow.
+Things get even better	for speedie when you compare it's memory management to `C++`'s shared_pointers, which are quite slow.
+Shared pointers are "new thing" in `C++` and help make it more reliable.
+Sadly, you lose even more speed.

+With speedie, you keep the reliability and gain speed.